OptChenLiang/MCLP-PSCLPcode/README.md

 ## Introduction
-The README contains code and complementary material to the paper
+This site contains code and complementary material to the paper

-L. Chen, S.-J. Chen, W.-K. Chen, Y.-H. Dai, J. Juan, and T. Quan (2021).
+L. Chen, S.-J. Chen, W.-K. Chen, Y.-H. Dai, T. Quan, and J. Chen (2021).
 Efficient presolving methods for solving maximal covering and partial set covering location problems

 To enhance of capability of solving the maximal covering location problem (MCLP) and